 "You know something has to change.
 The question is whether you're ready to find out what that takes."

 Steven brings both professional training and a personal understanding of this work that few coaches can offer.
-His background includes ERCEM couples coaching, APSATS partner trauma training, Kintsugi Full Disclosure methodology, and Carol Juergensen Sheets' Help Her Heal framework — all pursued alongside active supervision and an ICF coaching credential in progress.
+His background includes ERCEM couples coaching, APSATS partner trauma training, and Kintsugi Full Disclosure methodology — pursued through direct consultation with Carol Juergensen Sheets and Dr. Janice Caudill, alongside an ICF coaching credential in progress.

 His understanding of recovery goes deeper than the classroom.
 Steven has navigated his own journey through sexual addiction — including intensive residential treatment, years of 12-Step work, and the hard experience of relapse and genuine rebuilding.
 That path ultimately led him here: to working with men who are ready to do the real work, and with couples trying to find their footing after betrayal trauma.